TKumadaki/VsVimScripts/Documentation/ScriptFiles.md

 - FindAll.csx
 - FindAllReferences.csx
 - FindAllReferencesResults.csx
 - FindAllReferencesWindow.csx
+  This script does not work on its own
 - FindResults.csx
 - FindResultsWindow.csx
+  This script does not work on its own
 - Methods.csx
 - Options.csx
+  This script does not work on its own
 - Scroll.csx
 - SelectionMove.csx
 - SimpleSurround.csx
 - [Solution.csx](Solution.md)
 - [Tasklist.csx](TaskList.md)
 - TinyVim.csx
+  This script does not work on its own
 - Util.csx
+  This script does not work on its own